sanskrit/raw_etexts_english/blogs/manasataramgini/2003-07-20_a-brief-summary-of-the-state-of-early-indian-history.md

 +++
-title = "A brief summary of the state of early Indianxa0history"
+title = "A brief summary of the state of early Indian history"

 +++
 For a moment let us set archaeology aside and examine what textual